navkar/Predictions/README.md

 * Heavy drone usage

 ### 2031 (or earlier)

+#### ROW

 * De-population :open_mouth:
   - Significant chance of 50% reduction in population levels from 2020 to about 4 billion people.
   - Siginifcant chance of reduction in Animal species as well
+* Smaller sized decentralized governments everywhere.
+* Community Kitchens due to food shortages
+* Possibility of soil/water contamination in certain parts of the world.

+#### USA
+* Breakup of the USA into 3 independent countries.
+  - Northern States of America (Some states will be part of Canada)
+  - Southern States of America
+  - Texas shall be combined with Mexico, a definite possibility.
 * End of so called lifestyle brands.
-  - New water-less fabric (will stay clean forever kind of)
+  - New water-less fabric (will stay clean forever)
 * Removal of fear based industries like
   - Insurance
   - Banking

+#### INDIA
 * Boundary changes in India (Nepal/Bangladesh/POK part of Indias territory)
   - Boundaries drawn during partition will be erased.
 * Elimination of caste system in India
-* Smaller sized decentralized governments everywhere.
-* Breakup of the USA, as well as the EU and the UK.
-  - Northern States of America
-  - Southern States of America
-  - Texas shall be combined with Mexico, a definite possibility.

 ### :question: Answer the following questions about yourself for more clarity in your life!